Honoré de Balzac: Early life

 Balzac often fell ill, finally causing the headmaster to contact his family with news of a "sort of a coma".
 When he returned home, his grandmother said: "Voilà donc comme le collège nous renvoie les jolis que nous lui envoyons!" ("Look how the academy returns the pretty ones we send them!")
 Balzac himself attributed his condition to "intellectual congestion", but his extended confinement in the "alcove" was surely a factor.
 (Meanwhile, his father had been writing a treatise on "the means of preventing thefts and murders, and of restoring the men who commit them to a useful role in society", in which he heaped disdain on prison as a form of crime prevention.)

-In 1814 the Balzac family moved to Paris, and Honoré was sent to private tutors and schools for the next two and a half years.
-This was an unhappy time in his life, during which he attempted suicide on a bridge over the river Loire.
+In 1814, the Balzac family moved to Paris, and Honoré was sent to private tutors and schools for the next two and a half years.
+During this time, he attempted suicide on a bridge over the river Loire.

-In 1816 Balzac entered the Sorbonne, where he studied under three famous professors: François Guizot, who later became Prime Minister, was Professor of Modern History; Abel-François Villemain, a recent arrival from the Collège Charlemagne, lectured on French and classical literature; and, most influential of all, Victor Cousin's courses on philosophy encouraged his students to think independently.
+In 1816, Balzac entered the Sorbonne, where he studied under François Guizot, who later became Prime Minister, was Professor of Modern History; Abel-François Villemain, a recent arrival from the Collège Charlemagne, lectured on French and classical literature; and Victor Cousin's courses on philosophy encouraged his students to think independently.

 Once his studies were completed, Balzac was persuaded by his father to follow him into the Law; after a stint in the office of the avoué Jean-Baptiste Guillonnet-Merville for three years he trained and worked at the office of the notary Édouard-Victor Passez, a family friend.
-During this time Balzac began to understand the vagaries of human nature.
+During this time, Balzac began to understand the vagaries of human nature.
 In his 1840 novel Le Notaire, he wrote that a young person in the legal profession sees "the oily wheels of every fortune, the hideous wrangling of heirs over corpses not yet cold, the human heart grappling with the Penal Code".